MarioDudjak/WhereAmI/README.md

 *Working with maps

 Google API for Maps is used for working with maps.
-It was first neccessary to register for developer key which is than defined in app's manifest.
+It was first necessary to register for developer key which is than defined in app's manifest.
-And also before using maps, it was neccessary to add external play-services library.
+And also before using maps, it was necessary to add external play-services library.
 In the layout file a fragment is set which is later used for representing a map, and it is special type of fragment - the one in a gms.map namespace.
 In the app's MainActivity a fragment is retrieved and than a listener for GoogleMap object is set.
 Map retrieving is asynchronous and a callback method onMapReady is used through interface which Activity implements.